New Earth (Christianity): Official teaching

-The Roman Catholic Church links New Earth with New Creation (theology), seeing them both signified in Baptism.
-Baptismal grace - in particular, the fruit of the Holy Spirit - is a foretaste of eternal life in Paradise, which in turn is a foretaste of deified life in the New Earth on Judgment Day.
+The Roman Catholic Church links the New Earth with the New Creation, seeing them both signified in baptism.
+Baptismal grace — in particular, the fruit of the Holy Spirit — is a foretaste of eternal life in Paradise, which in turn is a foretaste of deified life in the New Earth on Judgment Day.

 On Judgment Day, Heaven will unite with the Universe via the Second Coming, whereby the whole Universe and all angels and saints will be deified, just as Jesus' humanity was deified via his resurrection.
 The Universe is unconditionally predestined for deification, while angels' and persons' respective predestinations are both conditioned on moral behavior.

-Despite being resurrected unto immortality along with the saints, the damned - along with Satan and the rest of the demons - will forever be prisoners in hell.
+Despite being resurrected unto immortality along with the saints, the damned — along with Satan and the rest of the demons — will forever be prisoners in hell.
 By rejecting God, they reject eternal deified life with God in the New Earth.

 The deified Universe, and all creatures therein, is collectively called the "New Jerusalem" or "Heavenly Jerusalem" because it is the definitive house and reign of God.